Regional-Modeling-LATMOS-IGE/WRF-infra/compile/compile_WRF.md

  - `optfile`: the path to a file containing the compilation options, in the JSON format.
 See below for an example of such a file.
 This option has no default value.

  - `repository`: the address of the WRF repository to clone from.
-It can be a remote or a local repository.
-The script **will** clone this repository unless it is a local repository **and** the destination (see below) is the same as the repository.

  - `commit`: the reference to the specific commit to use.
 It can be the hash (shortened or not) of the commit, a tag, or the name of the branch, in which case the last commit of the branch will be used (this is conveninent for testing purposes but it is **not** reproducible because the last commit of a branch can change with time).